Mzala Nxumalo: Exile and further activism

-Writing and Publications
+Writings and publications

 Nxumalo was also a frequent writer.
 His writings and lectures would often discuss the National and Class struggles present in South African society, the national question, and the nations unfolding revolutionary process.
 In his writing he would assert the aim of the revolution was to eliminate inequality, believing this to only be possible under socialism.
 Nxumalo would regularly contribute to The African Communist, Sechaba, Dawn, and other journals of the liberation movement.
 In 1977, Nxumalo was working on a simplified book on Marxism–Leninism in Zulu.
 However, this writing seems to be lost.

 Nxumalo would use various pen names.
 Only some have been discovered, including Khumalo, Sisa Majola, Alex Mashinini, and Jabulani Mkatshwa.
 Nxumalo would publish one of his most impactful and acclaimed books, Cooking the Rice Inside the Pot would be released under just “Mzala”.
 In Cooking the Rice Inside the Pot, Nxumalo postulated the war against oppression be fought at the home front and called for solidarity for the movement.

 In 1988, Nxumalo, while staying in London, would release his most controversial book.
 The book would discuss the controversial former politician, Zulu prince and the traditional prime minister to the Zulu royal family Gatsha Buthelezi’s rise to power.
-More specifically, the book would be titled Gatsha Buthelezi: Chief with a Double Agenda and be published under the name “Mzala”.
+More specifically, the book would be titled Gatsha Buthelezi: Chief with a Double Agenda and be published under the name "Mzala".
 The book discusses Buthelezi's role in South Africa's political landscape, and his collaborative politics with the Apartheid regime.
 Nxumalo took issue to the fact Buthelezi's use of the title “prince”.
 As there were many Zulu royal family members who had not claimed that title.
 According to Nxumalo, there stands no practice allowing Zulu kings to choose a Buthelezi as a prime minister.
-“Chief Buthelezi,” argues Mzala “has on numerous occasions claimed that his present leadership position in KwaZulu is a hereditary traditional right; that it was not one created by the Bantustan constitution.”
-He continues, “Buthelezi's direct monarchical descent, and hence the claim that he should be referred to as Mntwana or ‘Prince’ is wrong.”
+"Chief Buthelezi," argues Mzala "has on numerous occasions claimed that his present leadership position in KwaZulu is a hereditary traditional right; that it was not one created by the Bantustan constitution."
+He continues, "Buthelezi's direct monarchical descent, and hence the claim that he should be referred to as Mntwana or 'Prince' is wrong."

 Since the writing's publication, for decades, Buthelezi has rejected the claims made by Nxumalo.
-Claiming “was never a mere academic dissertation.” and arguing that “Mzala was employed by the ANC as a researcher” and “his instruction was to write a propaganda tract that could destroy Buthelezi and Inkatha.”
+Claiming "was never a mere academic dissertation" and arguing that "Mzala was employed by the ANC as a researcher" and "his instruction was to write a propaganda tract that could destroy Buthelezi and Inkatha."
 Buthelezi has also attempted to remove the book from shelves and halt all reprinting of the book.
 Issuing legal letters to libraries across South Africa should they fail to remove the book, claiming it to be full of propaganda.
-However, contrary to Buthelezi's claims, professor Chantelle Whyley and Dr. Christopher Merrett demonstrated Nxumalo's work was a “scholarly work of historical interpretation” and how its “claims are presented in the academic tradition and are supported by evidence gleaned from historical, documentary and oral sources”.
+However, contrary to Buthelezi's claims, professor Chantelle Whyley and Dr. Christopher Merrett demonstrated Nxumalo's work was a "scholarly work of historical interpretation" and how its "claims are presented in the academic tradition and are supported by evidence gleaned from historical, documentary and oral sources".

 Death

-Jabulani Nobelman “Mzala” Nxumalo would pass in London, United Kingdom on February 22, 1991, at the age of 35.
+Jabulani Nobelman “Mzala” Nxumalo would pass away in London on February 22, 1991, at the age of 35.